canjs/can-component/docs/component.md

 @signature `<TAG BINDINGS...>[LIGHT_DOM]</TAG>`

   Create an instance of a component on a particular tag in a [can-stache] template.
-  In 2.3, use the [can-stache-bindings bindings] syntaxes to setup bindings.
+  In 2.3, use the [can-stache-bindings bindings] syntaxes to set up bindings.

   @release 2.3